lukasmrohwer/smart-turn-multimodal-benchmark/README.md

 # Smart Turn Multimodal Benchmark

+This repository contains the smart turn multimodal benchmark for VNNCOMP 2026 (Verification of Neural Networks Competition).

 ## Overview
 The **Smart Turn Multimodal Benchmark** is a VNN-LIB 2.0 compliant benchmark designed to evaluate the robustness of a multimodal neural network.
 The network takes both audio (`.wav`) and video (`.MP4`) inputs and is provided in the ONNX format.
 This benchmark generates safety properties by applying perturbations to the inputs (`AUDIO_EPS = 0.05` and `VIDEO_EPS = 0.03`) to verify the network's behavior under noisy conditions.